Kuuuube/bigdecimal-rs-pow/README.md

 ### Only use this code if you need something that works **NOT** something highly performant or "bulletproof"

-I do not understand the math this is doing and cannot vouch for its efficiency in any way.
+I do not understand/have not reviewed most of the math done with this algorithm and cannot vouch for its efficiency in any way.
 Portions of the algorithm I came up with myself I also cannot guarantee will function efficiently or performantly.

 There may be unforseen ways this code could break.